computergeek1507/RP2040_Count/README.md

 RP2040 Pixel Counter is a 'pocket' Pixel Counter.
 It uses a Waveshare RP2040-Tiny Development Board.
 All the design files are open source and available on github.

 To order PCBs upload the ["GERBER-RP2040_Count.zip"](https://github.com/computergeek1507/RP2040_Count/raw/main/PCB/jlcpcb/production_files/GERBER-RP2040_Count.zip) file in the "PCB\jlcpcb\production_files" folder to jlcpcb.com.
+Use the "BOM-RP2040_Count.csv" for the JLC Assembly BOM and "CPL-RP2040_Count.csv" as the footprint placement file.

+## Assembly

+The raw PCB's from JLC will be missing the RP2040-Tiny, OLED, Push Button and PigTails.
+These parts need to be soldered manually.
+The case is designed for flat pigtails.

 ## [Video of RP2040 Count](https://youtu.be/7ThN9TBFA-g)